Project Overview

 - Usage guidelines and best practices

-- Onboarding resources mixing principles and specifics
+- Onboarding resources blending principles with component specifics

 - Searchable component reference